a8truong/hextech-vs-mt-analysis/README.md

 # Hextech vs. Mountains: Which is the better dragon?
-*This is a project for DSC80 at UCSD*

 ## Introduction

 The dataset used for this analysis was of League of Legends competitive matches in 2022 from [Oracle’s Elixer](https://oracleselixir.com/tools/downloads), it has 149232 rows and 123 columns.
 The data details the matches, including but not limited to the league name, if they won, and the dragons killed by each team in that match.
 The columns we will be using are: the league name, which is the league the match was played in, result, which is whether or not that team won that match, and infernals, mountains, clouds, oceans, and hextechs- all of which are the number of dragons that team killed in that match.
 Using this data, we will determine: are hextech dragons more relevant to the match result than mountain dragons?
 This is important for analysis of the league of legends meta game, such as making the decision if it is worth risking a team fight to try and get a dragon.
 It is also relevant to future balance decisions, specifically when deciding if specific dragons need a buff or nerf.